Welschinger invariants of real Del Pezzo surfaces of degree $\ge 3$: Introduction

 The present paper contains the first treatment of the positivity and asymptotic relations of Welschinger invariants for surfaces having at least two connected components of the real point set.
 The original purely real Welschinger invariants are no more unconditionally positive in such a case (see Remark~\ref{rsss3}).
 We introduce some variations in the definition of Welschinger signs that give us modified invariants (see details in section \ref{W-invariants}), which are positive and do satisfy logarithmic equivalence with genus zero Gromov-Witten invariants (Theorem \ref{t5}, section \ref{sec-sss3}).

 Unlike our previous works~\cite{IKS3, IKS6}, here we do not use tropical geometry to derive the recursive formula.
-Instead, we convert to a real form a complex Caporaso-Harris type formula obtained in~\cite{MS} for the plane blown up at~$6$ points.
-The latter formula is in the spirit of~\cite{CH, Va}; it differs from the similar formula obtained in~\cite{Va} by the fact that the $6$ blown up points are in general position.
+Instead, we convert to a real form a complex Caporaso-Harris type formula obtained in~\cite{MS} for the plane blown up at~$7$ points.

 A tropical calculation of purely real Welschinger invariants of the plane blown up at $6$ real points was recently proposed by E.~Brugall\'e~\cite{Bru}.